NordinsProjekt/AzureMock/README.md

 ### Limitations

 **This training environment simulates:**
-- ?
-Azure Portal UI and navigation
+-  Azure Portal UI and navigation
-- ?
-SQL Server and Database creation workflows
+-  SQL Server and Database creation workflows
-- ?
-Resource management concepts
+-  Resource management concepts
-- ?
-Pricing information (accurate as of 2025)
+-  Pricing information (accurate as of 2025)
-- ?
-Configuration options
+-  Configuration options

 **This does NOT simulate:**
-- ?
-Actual database functionality (no SQL queries)
+-  Actual database functionality (no SQL queries)
-- ?
-Real network connections
+-  Real network connections
-- ?
-Actual billing or payments
+-  Actual billing or payments
-- ?
-Azure API responses
+-  Azure API responses
-- ?
-Multi-user collaboration features
+-  Multi-user collaboration features
-- ?
-Data persistence across restarts
+-  Data persistence across restarts

 ---

-## ??
-Customization & Extension
+##  Customization & Extension

 ### For Instructors Who Want to Modify

 #### **Add New Resources**
-Want to add Virtual Machines or Storage Accounts?
+Want to add Virtual Machines or Storage Accounts

 1. Create a new model in `Models/` (e.g., `VirtualMachine.cs`)
 2. Add methods to `AzureResourceService.cs`